dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 # 10 class                                                                         2451
 # # ... with 129,518 more rows
 ```
-Some weird ones.
 Maybe the
 ```r
 nchar("aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa")
 # [1] 76
 ```
 76 a's in a row come from `<a href=` consolidating from something in the `gsub()`s.

-Adding these less useful terms to create an email stop words:
+Adding these less useful terms to create an email stop words dictonary:

 ```r
 email_stop_words <-